 Fellowship Finances and Compensation

 During the Fellowship, each Fellow receives an allowance for expenses related to the Fellowship.
-Expenses are calculated based on a the needs of the Fellowship in the context of local market rates.
+Expenses are calculated based on the needs of the Fellowship in the context of local market rates.
 Depending on the nature of the Fellowship, they can include coverage of reasonable living, travel and professional expenses.
 Fellows receive an honorarium based on the nature of the services of the Fellow and market rates.

 Fellows are expected to work full-time on their Fellowship projects.
 Exceptions have been made on a case-by-case basis.
 Fellows may not work as journalists during the Fellowship.